 The map in Appendix C shows the floodplains within Pima County and how they relate to CRS NFIP discounts.
-Within unincorporated Pima County, there are 214,545 acres of FEMA Special

-Flood Hazard Area (SFHA), where the CRS Class 5 community flood insurance premium discount of 25% is available.
-"Moderate risk" areas include 25,958 acres of Shaded Zone X which receive a 10% discount.
-The lowest available premiums apply in the remaining 5,639,778 acres of "low risk" areas which have not been mapped by FEMA as being in a regulatory floodplain.
+Within unincorporated Pima County, there are 229,168 acres of FEMA Special Flood Hazard Area (SFHA), where the CRS Class 5 community flood insurance premium discount of 25% is available.
+"Moderate risk" areas include 25,640 acres of Shaded Zone X which receive a 10% discount.
+The lowest available premiums apply in the remaining 5,625,474 acres of "low risk" areas which have not been mapped by FEMA as being in a regulatory floodplain.
+Annually these acreages will fluctuate depending on a variety of factors including refined detailed local studies resulting in Letters of Map Change.

 Due to the size and flood characteristics of Pima County, many flood prone areas have not been mapped by FEMA.
 The District has undertaken a widespread and ongoing effort to identify additional areas exposed to flood risk.
-These locally mapped flood prone areas are called Special Studies Floodplains and total 63,254 acres.
-Local floodplains are shown in blue on the map in Appendix C. Table 2 below and the map in Appendix C exclude approximate sheet flood mapping developed by the District.
-This tool is used to steer people to the District when Floodplain Use Permits might be necessary.
+These locally mapped flood prone areas are called "Special Studies Floodplains" and total 86,786 acres.
+These local floodplains are shown in blue on the map in Appendix C. This tool is used to steer people to the District when Floodplain Use Permits might be necessary.
 Flood insurance in locally mapped floodplains is not required but is highly recommended.
 The District applies federal, state and local floodplain regulations within local floodplains.
 Mailings (OP47) are sent to properties impacted by FEMA SFHA or local Special Studies Floodplains.
+Annually these acreages will fluctuate resulting from increased mapping efforts.